RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 Nothing controversial.

-But this definition of COMPETENCE is incorporated by implicitly or by explicit reference throughout,
+But this definition of competence is incorporated by reference (implicitly or by explicitly) throughout.
+It reverberates throughout.

-IT REVERBERATES throughout the other RULES call for, say, COMPETENTLY protecting client confidentiality.
+The other Rules call for competently protecting client confidentiality, competently acting with diligence, and competently avoiding conflicts of interest.
 ABA is sending up a flare, really.
-NO new rule or modification of a rule can deal with that pervasive and relentless and exponential technological change
+No new rule or modification of a rule can deal with that pervasive and relentless and exponential technological change.
+But lawyers must be competent in technological know-how.

-In fact, in their materials the Ethics 20/20 Commission intends to establish a site resource where lawyers can go to learn about cloud computing, secure WIFI communications, laptop encryption, biometric fingerprint readers instead of passwords and so on.
+The Ethics 20/20 Commission intends to establish a site resource where lawyers can go to learn about cloud computing, secure WIFI communications, laptop encryption, biometric fingerprint readers instead of passwords and so on.

 Clients too are demanding that their lawyers are technologically competent, because the alternatives are too risky.